oamer1/learn_go_with_tests/README.md

 > When embedding types, really think about what impact that has on your public API.
 > "Learning Go with tests - json"

+> Breaking rules
+>
+> - Most rules in software engineering aren't really rules, just best practices that work 80% of the time.
+> - We discovered a scenario where one of our previous "rules" of not testing internal functions was not helpful for us so we broke the rule.
+> - It's important when breaking rules to understand the trade-off you are making.
+In our case, we were ok with it because it was just one test and would've been very difficult to exercise the scenario otherwise.
+> - In order to be able to break the rules you must understand them first.
+An analogy is with learning guitar.
+It doesn't matter how creative you think you are, you must understand and practice the fundamentals.
+>   "Learning Go with tests - io"